s-vdg/s-vdg.github.io/content/publication/hypernetworks-cluster-synchronisation-is-a-higher-order-effect/index.md

   - admin
   - Eddie Nijholt
   - Bob Rink
-publication: "To appear in SIAM Journal on Applied Mathematics "
+publication: SIAM Journal on Applied Mathematics, 83(6)
 abstract: Many networked systems are governed by non-pairwise interactions between nodes.
 The resulting higher-order interaction structure can then be encoded by means of a hypernetwork.
 In this paper we consider dynamical